Swizec/nightowls/manuscript/howforfriends.md

 Programming is fraught with natural stopping points.

 When you finish a function.
 When you write some tests.
 When you run a full test suite.
 When you press compile.
 When you finish a feature.
 When you pinpoint the code where a bug is hiding.
-Where you …
+When you …

 This is programming's curse.
 This is why programmers often get sucked into the vortex of online discussion wasting more time than they would like.
 But it's also a blessing because it gives their colleagues many opportunities to interrupt without actually interrupting.